bitnami/charts/bitnami/mariadb-galera/README.md

 ### Forcing Bootstraping

-> Some of this procedures can lead to data loss, always make a backup beforehand.
+> Note: Some of these procedures can lead to data loss, always make a backup beforehand.

 To restart the cluster you need to check state in which it is after being stopped, also you will need the previous password for the `rootUser` and `mariabackup`, and the deployment name.
-You need to check the value of `safe_to_bootstrap` in `/bitnami/mariadb/data/grastate.dat`.
+The value of `safe_to_bootstrap` in `/bitnami/mariadb/data/grastate.dat`, will indicate if it safe to bootstrap form that node.
+In the case there is not nodes safe to bootstrap from, it is needed to choose one and force the bootstraping.

 Several cases can happen: